-- If a group has multiple mapping rows to assign the users to multiple roles, then the specified user type should be the same on each row.
-If the user type is different, then the user type on the last processed row will be used. - If a user belongs to multiple groups in the import, and the groups do not use the same user type, then the user will be assigned the user type of the last group that was processed. - If a group has no defined role mappings, then the users will not be assigned to any roles, and the assigned user type is Standard. - 9.
+- If a group has multiple mapping rows to assign the users to multiple roles and/or subsystems, then the specified user type and authentication type should be the same on each row.
+If the user type or authentication type is different, then the entry on the last processed mapping will be used. - If a group has no defined role mappings, then the users will not be assigned to any roles or subsystems.
+If the import creates new users without role mappings, the assigned user type is Standard and the assigned authentication type is Windows User. - 9.
 On the Notification tab of the Task Details, enter one or more email addresses to send a notification when users have been added or synchronized due to running the Active Directory Import task.
 Separate multiple addresses with a semi-colon.